 Installing Aeon Nox is simple: you’ll find it in the main XBMC repo under Themes.
-Install it and you’ll be asked if you want to use it; do so.
-Then head to the settings; you’ll find theme options at the bottom of that screen.
+Install it and the app will ask you if you want to use it; do so.
+Then head to Settings; you’ll find theme options at the bottom of the screen.

 There’s a lot of freedom here, so I’m not going to go over every single detail.
 Just know that, from here, you can add direct links to specific plugins right on the home page – perfect if there’s a particular add-on you use constantly.
-For me, it’s the NHL Gamecenter App I pointed out earlier.
+For me, it’s the NHL GameCenter app.

 You can also change the wallpaper behind every menu item.
 I set it to rotate my TV Shows behind TV Shows and my Movies behind my Movies, but you can also use your own personal photos if you want as well.
 It’s entirely up to you with this theme.

 There are also widgets you can add.
 I recommend the weather one:

 I also love the Random Episodes widget.
 It does what it says – shows you random episodes – and is perfect when you’re not sure just what it is you want to watch.

 The main thing to remember is that when you install a new theme it’s very likely you can customize it, so check the System menu for theme-specific settings before you give up on one.
 Explore and enjoy.

 I could spend decades writing about the various tips and tricks out there for XBMC users, and perhaps someday I’ll do that.
 For now, however, I’m just going to outline a few key tips.

 6.1 Sound not working – help!

 This happens for quite a few people: the sound doesn’t work after a fresh install or stops working later.
 Don’t panic: you can fix this in seconds.
 Head to the Settings menu on from the main page, then find the Audio Input section.
 Scroll down and you’ll find the Audio output device option – change it until your sound works.